shen-tian/lsdome-processing/README.md

 1. `git clone` somewhere.
 2. `./gradlew makeArtifact` to build.
 This creates `lsdome-processing.zip` in `\build\distributions\`.
 3. Unzip the contents into your Processing `libraries` folder.
 This seems to be the `~\Documents\Processing\libraries` folder on macOS.
-Restart Processing IDE and you are good. *NOTE*: this doesn't seem to be working at the moment.
-So, extra steps:
+Restart Processing IDE and you are good.
-4. Rename the `lsdome-processing` folder to `lsdome`.
-5. Rename `lsdome/library/lsdome-procesing-0.9.2.jar` `lsdome.jar`.
-Delete the other two jars (src and doc).

 Will fix in the gradle script.